-A Grillworks grill is a natural-wood-burning shrine to open-flame gourmet cooking, with features (and a price tag) to match.
+Grillworks wood grills are natural-wood-burning shrines to open-flame gourmet cooking, with features (and a price tag) to match.

 Although the Grillworks grills are definitely a luxury item for hard-core gourmet chefs, they are specifically designed for use with natural wood or wood charcoal – which, believe it or not, can be a carbon-neutral fuel source (just as with wood burning stoves that use pellet fuel from felled trees).
 Grillery, the maker of Grillworks, backs up this fact with the following quote from National Geographic’s Green Guide: “Whether a tree burns in your fireplace or decomposes in the forest, it will release the same amount of carbon into the environment…fossil fuel can make no such claim.”